evolvingstuff/vdw2/content/posts/iron-deficiency-is-a-cause-of-vitamin-d-deficiency.md

 But, other studies show that need 400 IU to 800 IU ==> 10ng

-* <a href="/posts/overview-vitamin-d-dose-response" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Vitamin D Dose-Response">Overview Vitamin D Dose-Response</a> which shows about 800 IU needed to raise blood level by 10ng
+* [Overview Vitamin D Dose-Response](/posts/overview-vitamin-d-dose-response) which shows about 800 IU needed to raise blood level by 10ng

 * [Every 400 IU increase of vitamin D3 increases serum level about 8 ng– Systematic Review Aug 2012](/posts/every-400-iu-increase-of-vitamin-d3-increases-serum-level-about-8-ng-systematic-review)